 These are awesome because you don’t have to reach back into your backpack thanks to the handy dandy straw.
 You can bring more water with you as well, and it doesn’t take up much extra room in your pack.
 I compared multiple models of reservoirs in this blog.

 If you’re going to be sweating a lot, consider adding an electrolyte to your water.
-I love Vitalyte because it is predominately made up of sodium instead of sugar.
-The taste is discrete and the product is overall very cost-effective.
+I love Vitalyte because its taste discrete and the product is overall very cost-effective.
 I had some issues with fainting a while ago, and still have what some might call a delicate system, and Vitalyte has become my drink of choice to keep any light-headedness at bay.

 I’ve also tried Clif Shots, but they are much more expensive and the flavor is way more noticeable.
+I haven’t tried Nuun or Tailwind because of their price.
 I’ll stick with my bag o’ Vitalyte in the meantime.

 Now that you’ve got that image in your head, get out there and recreate safely!
 Staying hydrated is key to enjoying yourself outside, so don’t skimp on the water and have fun out there.